 - At the February meeting, an announcement will be made by the Secretary that nominations for each office will be accepted at the March and April meetings.

 - Only current Senate members will be eligible for nomination to an officer position.
 Nominations are not valid until the Senate member has received approval from his/her supervisor.

 - Elections will take place at the May meeting by vote of current senators.

 Section 3.
 Vacancies

-- If the Chairperson position is vacated for any reason, the Chairperson-Elect will assume the responsibilities for the remainder of the term.
-Nominations of current members to replace the Chairperson-Elect will occur at the next regular meeting.
+- If the Chair position is vacated for any reason, the Chair Elect will assume the responsibilities for the remainder of the term.
+Nominations of current members to replace the Chair Elect will occur at the next regular meeting.